 One of the clearest signs of perimenopause approaching is if your menstrual cycle is changing.
 This doesn’t necessarily mean shorter, lighter periods – they can become heavier and longer, too – or they might even disappear for a little while, and then come back.
-This is due to your hormone levels fluctuating.

 You can be sure you’ve reached menopause when you have gone for 12 months in a row without having a period, but you can still get pregnant while perimenopausal – so be mindful of that!

 A hot flush feels like heat rising through your body, followed by an inescapable urge to unclothe and cool down!
 Once a hot flush starts, it can’t be stopped, but it can be eased by shedding layers of clothes and opening the window, or going for a walk; this too shall pass!

 If you find you’re getting hot flushes often, avoiding spicy foods and alcohol might help.
 If you choose to start HRT (Hormone Replacement Therapy), you can ameliorate hot flushes and other symptoms.